trekhleb/javascript-algorithms/src/algorithms/math/bits/README.md

 > See [isPowerOfTwo.js](isPowerOfTwo.js) for further details.

 #### Full Adder

 This method adds up two integer numbers using bitwise operators.

-It implements [full adder](https://en.wikipedia.org/wiki/Adder_(electronics)) electronics circut logic to sum two 32-bit integers in two's complement format.
+It implements [full adder](https://en.wikipedia.org/wiki/Adder_(electronics)) electronics circuit logic to sum two 32-bit integers in two's complement format.
 It's using the boolean logic to cover all possible cases of adding two input bits: with and without a "carry bit" from adding the previous less-significant stage.